-You can develop Oracle Application Express applications that support earlier web browser releases (such as Microsoft Internet Explorer 7 and 8) using legacy themes.
-However, the minimum supported version of Microsoft Internet Explorer to run Oracle Application Express applications is Microsoft Internet Explorer 9.0.
-Oracle Application Express has a number of advanced widgets, such as trees, menus, rich text editors, and other 3rd party components, which may not work correctly on earlier browsers.
+Oracle Application Express applications can be developed that support earlier Web browser releases, including Microsoft Explorer 6.0.
+Application Express has a number of advanced widgets, such as date pickers, which may not work correctly on earlier browsers.

 In order to run Oracle Application Express you must have access to one of the following:

-Oracle REST Data Services Listener is a Java-based Web server.
-It features file system caching, offers improved file upload capability, and is certified with Oracle WebLogic Server, Oracle Glassfish Server, and Apache Tomcat.
+Oracle REST Data Services is a Java-based Web server.
+It features file system caching, offers improved file upload capability, and is certified with Oracle WebLogic Server, and Oracle Glassfish Server.

 Oracle HTTP Server and

 Oracle HTTP Server uses the

 mod_plsql plug-in to communicate with the Oracle Application Express engine within the Oracle database.

 The following products include appropriate versions of HTTP Server and

 Oracle Database 11g Release 1 (11.1) and Oracle Database 11g Release 1 (11.2)

 See Also:"About Choosing a Web Listener"